LappalainenLab/lorals/README.rst

 allele.

-The user can either get a summary result where Kolmorogov-Smirnov test is performed or get the lengths per variant to carry the test of their choice by. using the --raw-lengths option.
+The user can either get a summary result where Kolmorogov-Smirnov test is performed or get the lengths per variant to carry the test of their choice by using the --raw-lengths option.

 .. figure:: images/pipeline_analysis.png